 Select 2 STATISTICS from the MAIN menu to access STATISTICS menus.
 Alarm information and performance parameters are available for both the near and far ends of the network.
-If a Quad DSX-1 card is installed, the menu item OTHER STATISTICS appears on the main STATISTICS screen (see Figure 5-1).
-This selection provides access to alarm counts for the DSX-1 ports.
+If a Quad DSX-1 card or Ethernet Bridge card is installed, the menu item OTHER STATISTICS appears on the main STATISTICS screen (see Figure 5-1).